 Assist the General Retention Schedule Update Project team with a review and update of General Retention Schedules related to Law Enforcement records.
 You’ll have the chance to be involved with focus group meetings of both local and state law enforcement agencies to determine current recordkeeping practices and needs.
 You’ll also learn appraisal principles to propose updates to Law Enforcement records retention schedules that impact and serve agencies and the public statewide.
 Plus, you’ll become familiar with essential records management principles and applying appraisal principles to recordkeeping in an electronic environment.
 This internship will be primarily virtual, but may require some in-office visits.

 These competitive internships will require an application and interview.
 Internships last for one semester (between 10 and 12 weeks) with a minimum of 100 hours worked.
 Exact schedules and hours per week will be determined individually.
 Please note that two internships are in-office, one is fully remote, and one is a hybrid.
 Course credit can be provided if approved by interns’ institutions.
 A stipend of $1,000 will be provided at the end of the semester.

 We welcome interns from diverse backgrounds and do not discriminate on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, parental status, military service, or other non-merit factors.

 How to Apply

 Please send an email to LKatz@utah.gov with your resume and cover letter indicating which internship you are interested in.
-All applications are due by July 15, 2022 and decisions will be made by August 1, 2022.
+All applications are due by August 15, 2023 and decisions will be made by the end of August.